ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 security protections.
 For example, additional means of authentication, confidentiality, integrity, replay, denial of service and privacy protection are needed in many use cases.
+{{freshness}} discusses ways in which freshness can be used in this architecture to protect against replay attacks.

 To evaluate the security provided by a particular Appraisal Policy, it is important to understand the strength of the Root of Trust, e.g.,